max-yeah/CMPT733-Group9/README.md

 <br />

 If the exploitation is successful, you can see a reverse shell established on Linux VM.
-If the malicious page is crashed, simply refresh the page and try again.
+If the malicious page is crashed, simply refresh the page and try again since we might not get multiple references all the time and also due to some heap randomisation.

 <br />
 <br />